gdornala/gdornala.github.io/_posts/2020-02-16-all-about-this.md

 ---
 published: true
 ---
-This is always a confusing part in Javascript.
+"this" is always a confusing part in Javascript.
 MDN documentation says "In most cases, the value of this is determined by how a function is called (runtime binding)".
-That means this is not determined by where the function is written but how it is invoked.
+That means "this" is not determined by where the function is written but how it is invoked.

 **The most basic case:**
 ```
 var myObject = {
   name: "Bruce Wayne",
   getName: function () {
     return this.name;
   }
 };
 myObject.getName(); //Bruce Wayne
 ```